 This course has in-person meetings three times per week, all of which students must attend.
-There are also many office hours, held by the TA, which students must attend at least once per week.
 Class meetings will end with a definition quiz, on Canvas.
 Students will need to take these quizzes on their phones or laptops.
-Students are expected to produce solutions to all homework exercises, and to bring these solutions to office hours.
+Students are expected to produce solutions to all homework exercises.
 Students will also take three midterm exams (during classtime) and a final exam (during finals week).